-While LA-DPH no longer mandates six feet of distance, where possible, we recommend at least six feet of physical distancing at all times in the workplace by:
+While LA-DPH no longer mandates six feet of distance, where possible, we recommend at least six feet of physical distancing in the workplace by:

-Reducing the number of persons in an area at one time, including visitors.
+- Reducing the number of persons in an area at one time, including visitors. - Employees and guests should be allotted approximately 30 square feet of space around their person, which adheres to requirements of six feet of social distancing. - Placing signs at all entrances and throughout the facility reminding people to maintain six feet of distance.

-- Employees and guests should be allotted approximately 30 square feet of space around their person, which adheres to requirements of six feet of social distancing. - Placing signs at all entrances and throughout the facility reminding people to maintain six feet of distance. - Placing ground markers at entrances showing six feet of distance as people wait in line to receive service. - Discouraging employees from congregating during breaks and lunches. - Rearranging or relocating work spaces to create six feet of space between employee workstations. - o Where six feet of space cannot be achieved, Plexiglas partitions are installed. - Installing Plexiglas barriers at the counters of all facilities in locations that serve the public. - All teachers will receive a shield for the desk. - In classrooms that utilize tables for seating the District has installed "X" shaped Plexiglas shields to allow four students to safely sit at the same table or individual shields for students. - Where feasible, creating different entry and exit points to the facility. - Where feasible, creating paths of travel through hallways via directional ground marks. - Reconfiguring office seating for guests that maintains at least six feet of distance additional space between guests. - Instructing employees to discontinue handshakes or any other type of greeting that breaks the six feet of physical distance brings people in close proximity or requires physical contact. - Where feasible, conducting virtual meetings in place of in-person meetings. - Discontinuing all non-essential travel. - Where feasible, restricting employees from traveling together in the same vehicle.
+- Placing ground markers at entrances showing six feet of distance as people wait in line to receive service. - Discouraging employees from congregating during breaks and lunches. - Rearranging or relocating work spaces to create six feet of space between employee workstations. - Where six feet of space cannot be achieved, Plexiglas partitions are installed. - Installing Plexiglas barriers at the counters of all facilities in locations that serve the public. - All teachers will receive a shield for the desk. - In classrooms that utilize tables for seating the District has installed "X" shaped Plexiglas shields to allow four students to safely sit at the same table or individual shields for students. - Where feasible, creating different entry and exit points to the facility. - Where feasible, creating paths of travel through hallways via directional ground marks. - Reconfiguring office seating for guests that maintains additional space between guests. - Instructing employees to discontinue handshakes or any other type of greeting that brings people in close proximity or requires physical contact. - Where feasible, conducting virtual meetings in place of in-person meetings. - Discontinuing all non-essential travel. - Where feasible, restricting employees from traveling together in the same vehicle.

-Face Coverings
+Face Coverings Masking

-Employees are encouraged to bring their own face covering to work, but the District will provide a clean face covering for each employee or visitor that does not have one or an N95 mask, if requested.
-The face covering must be worn properly over the nose and mouth at all times according to the guidelines of the LADPH and the CDC.
-Specifically, face coverings
+Employees are encouraged to bring their own face covering mask to work, but the District will provide a clean surgical mask or respirator face covering for each employee or visitor that does not have one or an N95 mask, if requested.
+The face covering mask must be worn properly over the nose and mouth at all times according to the guidelines of the LADPH and the CDC.
+Specifically, face coverings masks

-- Are to be applied before stepping onto school or facility grounds entering any school facility. - Must be washed after each shift. - Must cover both the nose and mouth. - Must not be shared. - Are required when interacting with other employees or the public. - Must be worn when moving throughout a facility. - May be removed when working alone in a private office with the door closed.
+Are to be applied before entering any school facility.

+- Must be washed after each shift. - Must cover both the nose and mouth. - Must be a surgical, (aka, medical procedure) grade or respirator. - Must not be shared. - Are required when interacting with other employees or the public. - Must be worn when moving throughout a facility. - May be removed when working alone in a private office with the door closed. - NOTE: Cloth face coverings for employees are no longer allowed.

-When adjusting a face covering employees should sanitize their hands before and after touching the face covering.
+When adjusting a face covering mask employees should sanitize their hands before and after touching the face covering mask.
 Employees are discouraged from touching their eyes, nose, or mouth while at work.

-The following are exceptions to the use of face coverings in the workplace:
+The following are exceptions to the use of face coverings masks in the workplace:

 - When alone in a room. - When alone in a workspace designed for multiple employees. - While eating or drinking at the workplace, provided employees are at least six feet apart and either eating outdoors or in an area where outside fresh air is introduced into the facility. - Regardless, employees are encouraged to take breaks and eat lunch in solitude when eating indoors. - When wearing respiratory protection in accordance with CCR Title 8, section 5144, or other safety order. - When an employee has a bona fide medical or mental health condition or disability that precludes wearing a mask.
-Alternatives will be considered on a case-by-case basis. - Doctor notes indicating medical or mental health conditions shall be shared with the employee's supervisor. - When an employee is working independently outdoors.
-Should another person approach the employee, the employee is required to don a face covering.
+Alternatives will be considered on a case-by-case basis. - Doctor notes indicating medical or mental health conditions shall be shared with the employee's supervisor. - When an employee is working outdoors.